CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 )
 ```

-Beside playing with the input coordinates, you can also operate on the colorspace.
-For example, you can apply a sepia-filter on the image to make it look old:
+Beside playing with the input coordinates, you can also operate on the color space.
+For example, you can apply a sepia-filter on the image to make it look vintage:
 ```cindyscript
 colorplot(
   rgb = imagergb((-1,-1), (1,-1), "earth", #);